rrnyquist/ebenezer/_Scripture/ESV/21_Ecclesiastes.md

 I turned my heart to know and to search out and to seek wisdom and the scheme of things, and to know the wickedness of folly and the foolishness that is madness. ^0725

-And I find something more bitter than death : the woman whose heart is snares and nets, and whose hands are fetters.
+And I find something more bitter than death: the woman whose heart is snares and nets, and whose hands are fetters.
 He who pleases God escapes her, but the sinner is taken by her. ^0726

-Behold, this is what I found, says the Preacher, while adding one thing to another to find the scheme of things— ^0727
+Behold, this is what I found, says the Preacher, while adding one thing to another to find the scheme of things-- ^0727

 which my soul has sought repeatedly, but I have not found.
 One man among a thousand I found, but a woman among all these I have not found. ^0728

 See, this alone I found, that God made man upright, but they have sought out many schemes. ^0729

 Who is like the wise?
 And who knows the interpretation of a thing?
-A man’s wisdom makes his face shine, and the hardness of his face is changed. ^0801
+A man's wisdom makes his face shine, and the hardness of his face is changed. ^0801

-I say: Keep the king’s command, because of God’s oath to him. ^0802
+I say: Keep the king's command, because of God's oath to him. ^0802

 Be not hasty to go from his presence.
 Do not take your stand in an evil cause, for he does whatever he pleases. ^0803